mridul037/mridul037/README.md

 **Quote of the hour:**

-It’s all talk until the code runs.
+Programming is the ultimate field for someone who likes to tinker.

-~ Ward Cunningham
+~ Ray Ozzie
 <pre>

 </pre>